Daddy Day Camp: Plot

-Charlie Hinton and Phil Ryerson take their kids, Max and Ben, to Camp Driftwood for the summer, (Note: This happens four years after the events of the original Daddy Day Care.) a camp where they attended as kids in 1977.
-Once there, they discover that Driftwood is now falling to ruins and also no longer a kindhearted campsite.
+Charlie Hinton and Phil Ryerson take their respective sons, Ben and Max, to Camp Driftwood for the summer, a camp where they attended as kids in 1977.
+Once they arrive there, they discover that Driftwood is now falling to ruins and also no longer a kindhearted campsite.
 To save the site, Charlie and Phil buy a partnership from Morty, their childhood camp counsellor.
 Morty then hands the campsite over to them, along with new bus driver Dale, and eagerly drives off on a vacation, after running the camp for 30 years without one.

-Lance Warner, Charlie's childhood rival, now runs the luxurious rival camp Camp Canola.
-He has a son named Bobby J although he repeatedly denies it and is eager to purchase Camp Driftwood and demolish it.
+Meanwhile, Lance Warner, Charlie's childhood rival, runs the luxurious rival camp, Camp Canola.
+He has a son, Bobby J., although he repeatedly denies it and is eager to purchase Camp Driftwood and demolish it.
 Lance challenges Driftwood to compete in the upcoming Camp Olympiad, but Charlie refuses, recalling his childhood loss to Lance in the same competition.
 The first day of camp turns chaotic, including a skunk incident caused by Max and an accidental explosion when Phil drops a match in the bathroom after the light goes out.

-As a result of the disastrous first day, most parents pull their children from Camp Driftwood and request refunds.
-However, Charlie and Phil have already spent the money on repairs, leaving them with only seven campers including their sons instead of the original thirty-five.
+As a result of the disastrous first day, most parents withdraw their kids from Camp Driftwood and request refunds.
+However, Charlie and Phil have already spent the money on repairs, leaving them with only nine campers including their sons instead of the original thirty-five.
 Desperate for help, Charlie reluctantly calls his military father, Colonel Buck Hinton, to whip the kids into shape and restore order.
 The next day, Driftwood is raided by campers from Camp Canola, who steal the Driftwood flag.
-Buck soon arrives and begins training the remaining campers using his strict, military-style methods.
-After another raid and further taunting from Canola, Buck becomes determined to help Driftwood reclaim its pride and recover the stolen flag.

-Lance later appears and mocks Charlie over his teaching methods, recalling their rivalry from the Camp Olympiad they competed in as children.
-In response, Charlie accepts Lance’s challenge to compete again in the upcoming Olympiad, and the Driftwood campers begin training.
-During the preparations, the children start to admire Buck for his disciplined, military-style approach, while Charlie disapproves, not wanting them to adopt his father’s rigid attitude.
+When Buck arrives, he begins training the remaining campers using his strict, military-style methods.
+After another raid and further taunting from Canola, Buck becomes determined to help Driftwood reclaim its pride and recover the stolen flag by engaging a food fight and tearing off Lance's pants.
+Lance later appears and mocks Charlie over his teaching methods, recalling their rivalry from the Camp Olympiad they competed in as kids.
+In response, Charlie accepts Lance's challenge to compete again in the upcoming Olympiad, and the Driftwood campers begin training.
+During the preparations, the kids start to admire Buck for his disciplined, military-style approach, while Charlie disapproves, not wanting them to adopt his father's rigid attitude.
 Charlie believes that Buck values toughness above all else and still sees him as a disappointment.
-Tension rises when Ben runs away into the woods after being teased by fellow campers Mullet Head and Billy for his father’s overprotectiveness, echoing Buck’s earlier story of becoming “tough” by running off as a child.
+Tension rises when Ben runs away into the woods after being teased by fellow campers Mullet Head and Billy for his father's overprotectiveness, echoing Buck's earlier story of becoming "tough" by running off as a child.
 After finding Ben, Charlie vents his frustration about Buck to Phil, unaware that Buck overhears the conversation and quietly leaves the camp.